tylervanable/python_projects/spring2024/IPO/README.md

 The following are Input Processing Output programs, some using Python's math library:
 - 'age_calculator': IPO that prompts user for the year they were born and prints how old they will be this year.
 A constant is included to easily change the current year.
 - 'calculate_hypotenuse': IPO that prompts the user for the value of "a" and "b" and returns the hypotenuse of the right triangle.
 Demonstrates use of math library.
 Also uses Python's round function.
-- 'cd_interest_rate_conversion': IPO that calculates the user's CD interest rate.
+- 'cd_interest_rate_conversion': IPO that calculates the user's CD interest rate given the user's tax bracket (as a decimal) and municipal bond interest rate (as a percentage).
 - 'lucky_number': basic IPO that prompts user for their name and lucky number and prints a statement with those values.
 - 'mad_lib': IPO that displays a mad-lib story after collecting words from the user.
 - 'magic_mile': IPO that calculates the amount of hours it will take to run a marathon.
 Requires user to input how many seconds it takes to run a mile.
 Will output the amount of hours.